David Fincher's unrealized projects: Hard Boiled

-Fincher was amongst several directors approached to direct an adaptation of the Marvel Comics character that would eventually be directed by Sam Raimi.
-Fincher described in a 2011 interview concepts he wanted to do in the film, such as a ten minute title sequence tackling Peter Parker's backstory and featuring Green Goblin killing Gwen Stacy.

 Confessions of a Dangerous Mind

 In an interview with BBC, George Clooney revealed that Fincher was one of many directors considered to direct the film.

+The Lion, the Witch and the Wardrobe

+In December 2001, Walden Media announced that they had acquired the film rights to all seven of The Chronicles of Narnia children's fantasy novels.
+Philip Anschutz was soon approached by several filmmaker candidates, including Fincher, who wanted to direct the first film in the series.
+By March 2002, Andrew Adamson was selected as director of the adaptation.

 Mission: Impossible III

 In April 2002, Fincher was sought out by Tom Cruise to serve as director for the third instalment of the Mission: Impossible franchise.
-Fincher was looking to make the film “really violent”.
-However he would eventually pull out of the film, and said in a 2008 MTV interview “I think the problem with third movies is the people who are financing them are experts on how they should be made and what they should be.
+Fincher was looking to make the film "really violent".
+However he would eventually pull out of the film, and said in a 2008 MTV interview: "I think the problem with third movies is the people who are financing them are experts on how they should be made and what they should be.
 At that point, when you own a franchise like that, you want to get rid of any extraneous opinions.
 I'm not the kind of person who says, "Let's see the last two, I see what you're going for."
-You'll never hear me say, "Whatever is easiest for you”.
+You'll never hear me say, "Whatever is easiest for you."